Unreasonable Delay in Contesting Paternity in an Arizona Divorce

 The Court of Appeals accepted special action jurisdiction.
 It ruled that Mr. Arvizu’s denial of paternity was barred by laches.
 Therefore, it vacated the trial court’s paternity testing order.

 If you have questions about timing to challenge paternity in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona paternity and family law attorneys have over 100 years of combined experience successfully representing clients in paternity and family law cases.
+Our Arizona paternity and family law attorneys have decades of combined experience successfully representing clients in paternity and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.